Holiday pool – day one:

 “Ok, you can have it for a little longer,” I said, trying to compromise, just tell my daughter she can have it in ten minutes and she will wait, ok?”

 “No.” Came the response.

 What to do?
 I honestly couldn’t believe it.
 I mean, it was not the baby’s toy and yet the mum was refusing to give it back at all.
 Daisy, by now, did look on the verge of tears.
 I used distraction to avoid a breakdown.

 All was well until Daisy saw them leaving- with the toy.
 This meant to her she wasn’t ever going to get it back so she protested and over we went.
 The toy somehow went from the baby to a little boy and I asked him to hand it to Daisy.
 I insisted and we got it back.
 The mum remained on the edge of the pool, looking daggers at me for some time, but I ignored her.

 Why didn’t I let the Mum take the toy away?
 Sharing is caring isn’t it and he was only little after all…

-I admit I feel a bit guilty about getting a toy back off a baby, but I didn’t want Daisy to think Mummy couldn’t be relied on to look after her needs and her stuff.
+I admit I feel a bit guilty about getting the toy back, but I didn’t want Daisy to think Mummy couldn’t be relied on to look after her needs and her stuff.
 I also teach her taking things that aren’t hers is no ok, even if left behind.
 (Just the previous day we had found a spade on the beach that looked like hers but when I assured her it wasn’t hers, she understood it was best to leave them where they could be seen).
 Wouldn’t I be hypocritical to say sometimes it’s ok to take?
 After all, it was the adult in the whole scenario who hadn’t even tried to return the toy.

 A lady we’d befriended at the pool with commented: